Table of Contents

-Tower Coverage is a third-party service designed from the ground up for Wireless Internet Service Providers, designed to create a dynamic coverage map based on Network Site and Network Footprint information you provide.
+Tower Coverage is a third-party service designed from the ground up for Wireless Internet Service Providers, built to create a dynamic coverage map based on Network Site and Network Footprint information you provide.

-Tower Coverage simplifies the customer signup process by embedding a signup sheet on a webpage of your choice, capturing the customer's location information, checking it against your coverage map, and providing you with a corresponding lead in your Sonar instance, along with the nearest tower information.
+Tower Coverage simplifies the customer signup process by embedding a signup sheet on a webpage of your choice.
+This sheet captures the customer's location information, checks it against your coverage map, and provides you with a corresponding lead in your Sonar instance, alongside the nearest tower information.
 As a result of implementing Tower Coverage and using it effectively, you'll be able to partially automate the lead generation process, the customer intake process, and the address qualification process within Sonar.

 Creating a Role to Manage Tower Coverage

 In order to manage and make use of the Tower Coverage integration, new role permissions have been added to every Sonar instance.
 Please take a moment to review these new permissions, and ensure a role is created to allow the management of this integration.

 By navigating to Settings → Security → Roles and either editing an existing Role or creating a new Role, you'll be able to see permissions specific for managing Tower Coverage:

 The Tower Coverage Configuration permissions have to do entirely with the management of the integration – if the role you're modifying or creating won't be modifying the integration parameters, these permissions can be left unselected.